Background pattern

 If you forget to take Fesoterodina Alter

 If you have forgotten to take a tablet, take it as soon as you remember, but do not take more than one tablet in a day.
-Do not take a double dose to make up for missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt treatment with Fesoterodina Alter
+If you stop taking Fesoterodina Alter

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone will experience them.

 Some side effects can be serious